 The Lake George Association has been the repository for a wide variety of Lake George information over the years.
-Having that information has allowed the LGA to help municipalities and homeowners perform projects while at all times protecting the water of Lake George.
+Having that information has allowed the LGA to help municipalities and homeowners perform water quality protection projects and perform educational and informational outreach while at all times protecting the water of Lake George.

 Even with the vast data repository, there is much information to be uncovered, discovered, and written about.
 No study had fully evaluated the watershed’s population and land use; and infrastructure characteristics have not been fully evaluated.

 As you know, the Lake George watershed, at 233 square miles, starts at the top of all of the mountains that surround the Lake and includes the area from there to the shoreline – anywhere water can flow downhill into the Lake.

 Anything approved by any of the communities and done in the watershed affects water quality – positively or negatively.
 There may be twelve communities in the watershed, but there is only one Lake.

 Those communities are in three counties: Warren, Washington, and Essex)